Senate OKs Bill For Review Panels In Medical Lawsuits After Lively Debate Between Doctors, Lawyers, Others, by Melissa Patrick, Kentucky Health News

-The Health Care Complaints Commission (“the Commission”) prosecuted Dr Paul Bours, a Podiatric Surgeon, before the NSW Civil & Administrative Tribunal (“the Tribunal”).
+The Health Care Complaints Commission (HCCC) prosecuted Mr Robert Black, a former Wagga Wagga based osteopath, before the NSW Civil & Administrative Tribunal.

 The complaint against Mr Black included allegations that he had engaged in improper conduct towards four female patients between 1970 and 2011 during the course of providing them with treatment as an osteopath.
 161 more words